This homemade vegan Italian cannoli recipe will take you straight to Sicily, the motherland of authentic cannoli siciliani.

-- While the ricotta is draining, in a bowl, add flour, sugar, cacao powder, cinnamon and mix well.
+- While the ricotta is draining, to a bowl, add flour, sugar, cacao powder, cinnamon and mix well.

-- Add the vegan butter (or margarine), the marsala wine (or sweet red wine), and the water.
+- Add softened vegan butter (or margarine), the marsala wine (or sweet red wine), and the water.
 Mix with a spatula till you have a dough ball.

 - Fold the dough on itself several times (5 to 10 times) before flattening it completely.
 This will make the cannoli shell lighter and full of little bubbles.

 - Cut the dough into squares or circles, of the length of the cannoli tubes.

 - Wrap the cut dough around the cannoli tubes, then wet the edges with some water before sealing the cannoli dough.
 Make sure the cannoli are well sealed, or they'll open up while frying.

 - Add the frying oil to a pot.
 The pot should be small, but big enough to comfortably fit one cannolo plus the frying oil.